There are four types of people who are dating and looking for love. Most often you will fit into one the dating styles that I describe below.

-This person has a good self-esteem, knows who they are, and is confident.
+This person has a healthy self-esteem, knows who they are, and is confident.
 This person dates people off and on, and isn’t generally in a committed relationship.
 He or she has been in one or two committed relationships at most.
 The majority of the time this person is single and okay with that.
-This person takes the time to evaluate who they are dating and if the other person is a good fit.
-This person doesn’t force a relationship and has the confidence to end a bad or passionless one when it’s not working out.
+This person takes the time to evaluate who they are dating and if the other person is a good fit, before jumping in.
+This person doesn’t force a relationship and has the confidence to end a bad or passionless relationship when it’s not working out.
 He or she knows that someone else is around the corner that may be a better fit and it’s best to move on now, rather than waste time.

 Do you find you fit into one of these categories?
 Maybe not the last one?
 That’s okay.
 I was in one or two of these categories at different points in my life.
 The goal of course is to get to #4.

 If I can do it then you can too!
 I promise.

 If you find you fit into one of the first three, that’s okay.
 You won’t be stuck there forever unless you allow yourself to be.

 My blog addresses not only how to attract and keep someone special in your life, but also how to find happiness within.
 You can’t find happiness with another human until you find happiness within yourself.
 That’s just the way it works.
 There’s no short cuts.
 Period.

 Here are some suggested readings dependent upon which category you find yourself in…

 First of all, I suggest that everyone who is struggling to find love read the below list first.
 I don’t care which category you fit into.
 You read these first because the first step to finding love is knowing who you are.
 You must also be emotionally mature.
 If you don’t know who you are deep down and you aren’t emotionally mature, you will struggle to find love that lasts.